sidgan/nasaweb/backend/constellations/README.md

 - Matplotlib

 ***
+## Use

+Run the python script in its current state to get a .json file with latitude and longitude points for constellations.

+***
 ## Extracting data

 The function `extract_data` takes the name of the Github constellation data file as an argument, and stores this data as a variable.
 The data in the original file has been formatted such that each list represents a set of points to be connected by a line.
 A change in list indicates that the drawing device must stop drawing the current line and start a new line.